Treit/treit.github.io/_posts/2020/2020-11-29-AksManagedIdentity.md

 az keyvault set-policy --secret-permissions get list --name $env:KEYVAULT_NAME --object-id $env:IDENTITY_PRINCIPAL_ID
 {% endhighlight %}

+Note that both the `get` and `list` permissions are needed for our application to successfully retrieve the secret from Key Vault.

+At this point we have created the managed identity that we want our application to use to access our Key Vault.
+We have granted that managed identity `get` and `list` permissions on secrets in that vault.
+Now we will need to find a way to apply that managed identity to our application when it is running in Azure.

 ### Create a container registry
 Since our goal is to run a containerized application in Azure, we will create an Azure Container Registry to push our container images to.